alexis-devwork/financefortuneteller/README.md

 A bot that does tarot card readings for financial markets.
+Just for fun.

 https://twitter.com/DivinerBot